 Shared Print Programs should follow the OCLC Detailed Metadata Guidelines which outline the MARC tags that should be used for shared print disclosures.

 Based on the OCLC Detailed Metadata Guidelines, MARC tags will have different information depending on the shared print program you are making the commitment for.
 See individual program disclosure guidelines for this information, e.g. MSCC and EAST.
+See also the Rosemont Best Practices for Metadata for a discussion of serials and journal specific disclosure topics.

 Instructions for Monographs